shsun1003/SSQiPan/README.md

   ogsChatToStderr = true

 (6) Requires 64-bit Windows 8 and later, with .NET Framework 4 and above.
 A good video card is recommended, but not required, depending on the AI GO engines you use.
 For example, KataGO, LZ and SAI all have a "CPU only" edition.

-NOTE: The screenshots may not accurately reflect the GUI in the later versions.